On Recursive Edit Distance Kernels with Application to Time Series Classification: Abstract

 \section{Abstract}

-This paper proposes some extensions to the work on kernels dedicated to string alignment (biological sequence alignment) based on the summing up of scores obtained by local alignments with gaps.
-The extensions we propose allow to construct, from classical time-warp distances, what we call summative time-warp kernels that are positive definite if some simple sufficient conditions are satisfied.
-Furthermore, from the same formalism, we derive a time-warp inner product that extends the usual euclidean inner product, providing the capability to handle discrete sequences or time series of variable lengths in an Hilbert space.
-The classification experiment we conducted, using either first near neighbor classifier or Support Vector Machine classifier leads to conclude that the positive definite elastic kernels we propose outperform the distance substituting kernels for some classical elastic distances we tested.
-In a similar way, for the considered task, the kernel based on the distance induced by the time-warp inner product significantly outperforms the kernel based on the Euclidean distance.
+This paper proposes some extensions to the work on kernels dedicated to string or time series global alignment based on the aggregation of scores obtained by local alignments.
+The extensions that we propose allow to construct, from classical recursive definition of elastic distances, recursive edit distance (or time-warp) kernels that are positive definite if some sufficient conditions are satisfied.
+The sufficient conditions we end-up with are original and weaker than those proposed in earlier works, although a recursive regularizing term is required to get the proof of the positive definiteness as a direct consequence of the Haussler's convolution theorem.
+Furthermore, the positive definiteness is maintained when a symmetric corridor is used to reduce the search space and thus the algorithmic complexity, which, is quadratic in the worse case .
+The classification experiment we conducted on three classical time warp distances (two of which being metrics), using Support Vector Machine classifier, leads to the conclusion that, when the pairwise distance matrix obtained from the training data is \textit{far} from definiteness, the positive definite recursive elastic kernels outperform in general the distance substituting kernels for several classical elastic distances we have tested.

 }

 \IEEEdisplaynotcompsoctitleabstractindextext